Lindo98/LINMTE430_WFC2401-GROUPB-LINDOKUHLEMTENGWANE-DJS04/README.md

 - How abstraction has made the code more maintainable and extendable.
 - Any challenges faced during the refactoring process and how they were overcome.
 - Reflections on how this exercise has deepened your understanding of JavaScript programming concepts.

+#### My reflections / struggles

+- I had a lot of issues with this challenge, my component does not display the information and I have imported it to my script
+- I am unable to display the book details when I click on the book
+-

 #### Submission Guidelines